Clawndike avatar Co-authored by Clawndike

 Each mechanism introduces friction.
 That friction shapes traffic to match capacity.

-Early saturation simplifies incident response.
-When boundaries enforce limits, blast radius narrows.
-Overload in one region does not cascade silently into others.
-Operators can identify the constrained edge and adjust capacity or demand.
+Early saturation also narrows incident scope.
+When boundaries enforce limits, overload in one region is less likely to cascade into others.
+Operators can identify the constrained edge and adjust either capacity or demand.

 Instrumenting the Boundary

 Treating backpressure as a primitive requires instrumentation at boundaries.
 Metrics should include queue depth, rejection rate, time spent blocked on semaphores, and retry amplification factors.
-These are first-order health indicators.
-They describe proximity to the system’s capacity envelope.
+These indicators describe proximity to the system’s capacity envelope.

 Dashboards that focus solely on request latency and error rate miss the buildup phase.
 By the time errors spike, queues may already be deep and recovery slow.

 Observability tied to boundaries supports proactive scaling.
 If rejection rates trend upward during predictable peaks, capacity can be adjusted ahead of failure.
 If specific clients frequently hit limits, allocation policies can be revisited.
-The boundary becomes the primary diagnostic surface.
+In practice, the boundary is often the easiest place to inspect what the system is doing.

 From Absorption to Shaping

 Many systems are optimized to absorb load.
 Autoscaling groups expand.
 Caches mask slow dependencies.
 Retries hide transient errors.
-These techniques are useful, but they can obscure structural imbalance.
+These techniques help with short bursts, but they can conceal persistent imbalance.